dorvuk/summer-projects/day1_deltarune_popularity/README.md

 # Day 1 – Deltarune Character Popularity

-This project analyzes character popularity in the Deltarune/Undertale universe using real-world data from:
+This project analyzes character popularity in the Deltarune/Undertale universe after the recent release of new chapters using real-world data from:

 - Reddit discussions
 - Google Trends search volume